simone-contorno/rt-assignment-1/README.md

             </ul>
         <li>Memory: memorize the last direction (with the opposite direction value).</li>
     </ol>
-Using these variables the robot can follow the path without worrying about the next silver token and ajusting the direction to remain almost parallel to the borders.<br>
+Using these variables the robot can follow the path without worrying about the next silver token and adjusting the direction to remain almost parallel to the borders.<br>
+When it is too close to a golden token (in front of it), the robot turns, searching a new free direction.<br>
-When it is close enough to a silver token, the robot starts to align itself with the token and reaches it to grab and move it behind itself.
+When it is close enough to a silver token, the robot starts to align itself with the token and reaches it to grab and move it behind itself.<br>
-<br>Look the pseudo-code file for more details.<br>
+Look the pseudo-code file for more details.<br>

 <a name="installation"></a>
 ### Installation and Execution